darin-momayezi/Autoencoders/README.md

   width="250" height="250">
 </p>

 We would expect an Autoencoder to learn the first and second components with just one dimensional latent spaces and their sum with a two dimensional latent space.
-So, we train Autoencoders on each component with sparse data (i.e. imperfect resolution).
+So, we train Autoencoders on each component with sparse data.

 <p float="left" align="center">
 <img